Hasan-Aga/my-work/README.md

 sudo make install

-There is a zebra.conf.sample file in /usr/local/etc under the quagga folder,You need to create a zebra.conf file and copy the content of zebra.conf.sample into it. d /usr/local/etc/ sudo cp zebra.conf.sample zebra.conf
+There is a zebra.conf.sample file in /usr/local/etc under the quagga folder,You need to create a zebra.conf file and copy the content of zebra.conf.sample into it, so run the follwoing:

+cd /usr/local/etc/
+sudo cp zebra.conf.sample zebra.conf

 then run sudo zebra -d